When a data disk is attached to an ECS instance, you can re-initialize the disk to restore it to the status when it was created.

 - In the left-side navigation pane, choose .

 - In the top navigation bar, select a region.

-- Find the ECS instance where you need to reinitialize a data disk, and click the instance ID to go to the Instance Details page.
+- Find the ECS instance for which you want to re-initialize a data disk, and click the instance ID to go to the Instance Details page.

-- Find the target data disk, and click Reinitialize Disk in the Actions column.
+- Find the data disk that you want to re-initialize, and click Reinitialize Disk in the Actions column.

 - In the Reinitialize Disk dialog box, read the notes and click Confirm.

 - (Applicable to Linux instances only) If the data disk was created as an empty disk, you must format the data disk after you re-initialize it.
 For more information, see Format a data disk for a Linux instance.

 - After the data disk is re-initialized, you must redeploy and configure applications to restore your business as soon as possible.